Siteglide/documentation/developer-tools/release-notes/module-system-files-changelog.md

 # Module - System Files - Changelog

+## 2.8.9.2 - 12th November 2025

+* Minor patch for native Image Optimisation to ensure they fall back to the raw image if there's a transformation error

+***

 ## 2.8.9.1 - 6th November 2025

 * Minor patch for native Image Optimisation to fix an issue when using it on shared AWS stack